 The Corporate Governance Committee is governed by a Charter in line with the provisions of the Code.
-The Charter of the Corporate Governance Committee is available on the website of the Company.
+The Charter of the Corporate Governance Committee was reviewed by the Board on 19 August 2022 and is available on the website of the Company.

-The Corporate Governance Committee is a useful mechanism to oversee the implementation of the Corporate Governance Framework and make recommendations to the Board on various corporate governance issues so that the Board remains effective and complies with good governance principles.
+The Corporate Governance Committee is a useful mechanism to oversee the implementation of the Corporate Governance Framework and make recommendations to the Board on various Corporate Governance issues so that the Board remains effective and complies with Good Governance principles.